 A corporation or partnership can petition for bankruptcy relief under Chapters 7 or 11 of the Bankruptcy Code, but businesses often file a reorganization plan under Chapter 11 to keep their businesses alive and pay their creditors over time.

-The debtor entity acts as its own trustee in Chapter 11 proceedings, filing a disclosure statement and reorganization plan with the court, detailing a payment structure that will impair the rights of most or all of the creditors.
+The debtor acts as its own trustee in Chapter 11 proceedings, filing a reorganization plan detailing a payment structure that will impair the rights of most or all of the creditors.
 The debtor's creditors must approve the filed reorganization plan.
 Chapter 11 permits a business to emerge from bankruptcy after the reorganization plan is completed.